 - Being John Malkovich: There's a door into Malkovich's head that allows you to experience being him for fifteen minutes.
 Malkovich himself finds this door and goes in and enters a world where everybody is him and speaks Pokémon Speak.

-- Back To The Future II.
+- Back to the Future Part II.
 Doc Brown says that the paradox of Jennifer meeting her future self could cause a paradox that destroys the universe.
 "Granted, that's a worst-case scenario.
 The effects might be limited to our own galaxy."

 - This is slowly happening to The Dark Tower multiverse as "thinnies" — rips in the barriers between realities — gobble up space and time because the Big Bad is using psychic energy to destroy the titular tower.

-- In one of the dialogues from Gödel, Escher, Bach, Achilles is granted permission by GOD to make one infinite-level Typeless Wish.
+- In the dialogue "Little Harmonic Labyrinth" from Gödel, Escher, Bach: An Eternal Golden Braid, Achilles is granted permission by GOD to make one infinite-level Typeless Wish.
 He says, "I wish my wish would not be granted!"
 After this a Logic Bomb goes off in a way that "cannot possibly be described, and so no attempt will be made to describe it", Achilles and the Tortoise find themselves in a totally unfamiliar environment.
 Achilles asks, "Did the earth come to a standstill?
 Did the universe cave in?"
 The Tortoise explains that they were Inside a Computer System and the paradoxical wish crashed it: "I'm sorry, Achilles—you blew it.
 You crashed the System, and you should thank our lucky stars that we're back at all.
 Things could have come out a lot worse."

 - Sort of the case in Wen Spencer's Endless Blue, where the Blue is reached by setting jump coordinates to zero (as far as everyone in-universe knows, setting jump coordinates to zero just means you vanish and never reappear).